Are you an international student?

 This course is not recommended if you find mathematics at this level challenging.

-Applicants should be at least 16 years old and above.
+Applicants must be at least 16 years old and above.

 RECOGNITION OF PRIOR LEARNING